Failover Internet Connection – Reliable 1

 • Dual-WAN Routers: Deploy dual-WAN routers that support failover and load balancing, allowing businesses to connect to multiple internet connections simultaneously and automatically switch to a backup connection when needed.

-• Cloud-Based Failover Services: Consider cloud-based failover services that offer automatic failover to virtualized backup connections hosted in the cloud, providing flexibility and scalability for businesses of all sizes.
+• Cloud-Based Services: Consider cloud-based failover services that offer automatic failover to virtualized backup connections hosted in the cloud, providing flexibility and scalability for businesses of all sizes.